kbrodt/overhead-geopose-challenge/README.md

 AdamW optimizer with `1e-4` learning rate.
 Cosine annealing scheduler with period 25 is used.
 To reduce the memory consumption and to speedup the training model is trained in mixed precision regime with batch size 8.
-At inference time model takes a full size `2048x2048` aerial image and ouputs a full size AGL.
+At inference time the model takes a full size `2048x2048` aerial image and outputs a full size AGL.

 First, the model is pretrained with heavy augmentations (like flips, rotations, color jittering, scaling, height augmentations etc.) for 525 epochs and then finetuned another 1025 epochs *without* any augmentations.

 *Remark*: It turns out that augmentations are damaging for model performance.
-Models without any augmentations train faster and has better performance according to validation splits.
+Model train faster without any augmentations and has better performance according to validation splits.

 *Note*: A single model projected to be 4th place with 0.86 `R2` coefficient of